Essenceia/essenceia.github.io/content/projects/blake2.md

 {{< alert icon="fire" cardColor="#e63946" iconColor="#1d3557" textColor="#f1faee" >}}
-This code was written to be configured as both the b and s variants, but **only the b variant has been thougrougly tested thus far**.
+This code was written to be configured as both the b and s variants, but **only the b variant has been thoroughly tested thus far**.
 {{< /alert >}}

 {{< alert >}}